-Friends of the Alliance, the National Rural Health Alliance’s grassroots network of people and organisations in rural and remote Australia, has been working to ensure that Friends members stay connected with each other in these trying times.
+Friends of the Alliance, the National Rural Health Alliance’s grassroots network of people and organisations in rural and remote Australia, has been working to ensure that Friends members have the opportunity to stay connected during this time in isolation.

 We hope you enjoy it: WATCH NOW

-Plans are also underway for the 2020 Photo and Poetry Exhibition to be announced soon – stay tuned.
+Plans are underway for the 2020 Photo and Poetry Competition to be announced soon.
 The Alliance has long advocated the place of the arts in the healthy life of Australians.
 Art in its various forms is used as a means of communication on health and health-related issues; it is itself therapeutic and is widely used to complement treatment and management; and it is widely used as a force for community development, to sustain communities and develop their capacity to deliver health-promoting lifestyles.

-Friends is an important way for the Alliance to hear what’s happening on the ground in rural and remote communities and the Friends Advisory Committee has been seeking feedback on their current priorities – climate and health, and digital health.
+Friends is an important way for the Alliance to hear what’s happening on the ground in rural and remote communities and the Friends Advisory Committee has been seeking feedback on their current priorities, including climate and health, digital health and COVID-19.